Written by Md. Merajul Islam — Internal Auditor & Cost Control Specialist | Updated May 2026

 - Watch for student loan or Child Benefit impacts

-The math is compelling: Contributing through salary sacrifice can cost you 25-50% less out of your take-home pay compared to regular contributions, because you skip both income tax and National Insurance.
+If you are employed in the UK and not using salary sacrifice, you are leaving thousands in tax savings unclaimed every year.
+The mathematics are straightforward: contributing through salary sacrifice can cost you 25-53% less out of your take-home pay compared to regular contributions, because you avoid both income tax and National Insurance on every pound.

 - UK Pension Tax Calculator — Understand tax on pension withdrawals